tanner-johnson2718/MEME_ETH_LAB/P2.2/README.md

-# Reverse Engineer a PHY Driver
+# Reverse Engineer the PHY on the RPI

+* BCM54213PE driver loc -> linux-*/drivers/net/phy/broadcom.c
+* installed mdio and ethtool packages and reflashed the sd
+    * Didnt work so will need to use someother means to interface with low level PHY stuff

+# Code Set Up

-# Refactor Code
+## Refactor Code

 The first thing we want todo is refacor the code.
 Also we need a dedicated place for this code to reside.
 So we moved the official files into the `external_packages/ethraw` directory and depricated the first version contained in `P1.1`.
 Next we did the following: